YoniZangolsaz/bookmark/README.md

 # bookmark

-Run docker-compose up
+Run docker-compose up and
-Go to port 3000
+go to port 3000